The Tostan Community Empowerment Program

 |Funding||UNICEF, UNFPA, Sida, USAID, NORAD, the Spanish Government and a number of foundations such as Nike Foundation, Greenbaum Foundation, and Skoll Foundation|

-Tostan, an NGO established in 1991, works towards empowering some of the most marginalised communities in sub-Saharan Africa with the aim of bringing about positive social transformation and sustainable development through an emphasis on human rights.
-The origins of Tostan date back to 1982 when its founder and executive director, Molly Melching, initiated non-formal education programmes in Senegal which built on participants’ existing cultural practices and local knowledge.
-The 30-month participatory education programme, imparted by culturally competent and knowledgeable local staff and offered to adults and adolescents in African languages, includes modules on human rights and democracy, problem solving, hygiene, health, literacy and project management.
-Since 1991 Tostan programmes have been implemented in 22 languages in 10 countries and have impacted positively on the lives of hundreds of thousands of people.
+Tostan, an NGO established in 1991 and headquartered in Dakar, Senegal, works to empower rural and remote African communities to bring about positive social transformation and sustainable development through a holistic nonformal education programme based on human rights.
+The origins of Tostan date back to 1982 when its founder and executive director, Molly Melching, initiated nonformal education programmes in Senegal which built on participants’ existing cultural practices and local knowledge.
+The three-year participatory education programme, facilitated by local staff and offered to adults and adolescents in their own language, includes modules on human rights and democracy, problem solving, hygiene, health, literacy and project management.
+Since 1991, Tostan programmes have been implemented in 22 national languages in 10 countries and have had a positive impact on the lives of hundreds of thousands of people.
 The Tostan approach inspires positive social change in five impact areas: governance, education, health, environment and economic growth; as well as addresses the cross-cutting issues of child protection, early childhood development, female genital cutting, child/forced marriage and the empowerment of women and girls.

 Context and Background